top of page

 “Been called worse,” I said, and I had.
 I took no offense at the slur.

 “I can’t see ya.
-You sound white.
+You sound civilized.
 Stole then as a boy?
 By the Totchee?
 The Ghells?”

 “No one stole me, friend.
 But I spent a fair spell with the Totchee.
 Had a shorter visit with the Doh-Khats.
-Gave me a lot o’ medicine, they did.
-And a lot o’ wisdom.”
+Learned some helpful medicine.
+The native folks have a lot of wisdom if you’ll loan them an ear.”

 “Wisdom?
-I’d spit if I could,” said the corpse.
-“Woke up from the grave by a stinkin’ Totchee dirt witch!
-What a turn o’ fate!
-Whaddya want with me anyway?”
+I’d spit if I could!” the corpse exclaimed.
+“Woke up from the grave by a stinkin’ Totchee dirt witch!”
+His desiccated features suddenly tightened.
+“Someone else is with you, floatin’ nearby.”

 “Need to ask you a few questions, if it ain’t too much trouble.”